Trump Tariff Calculator

 Data Sources

-The tariff rates in this calculator are based on the following data sources:
+The tariff rates in this calculator are based on the following official sources:

-Last updated: April 15, 2025.
-Tariff rates are subject to change based on ongoing trade negotiations and policy updates.
+Last updated: March 20, 2026.
+Tariff rates are subject to change based on ongoing trade negotiations, policy updates, and court rulings.